sympoq/email-templates/README.md

 In addition to the standard email delivery, these messages are also displayed as pop-up notifications on the agents' dashboards.

 For more details, please read more about [Email notification templates](https://www.sympoq.com/docs/settings/templates/) in the official documentation.

+The following examples are available:

+- Notifications for customers
+  - New request submitted
+  - Agent reply
+- Notifications for agents
+  - New request submitted
+  - Ticket assignment
+  - Customer replied
+  - Internal comment.